Data Contract

 Benefits

-• Upgradability – By separating data from the rest of the code, the logic of the application is able to be upgraded without affecting the data contract.
+• Upgradability – By separating data from the rest of the code, the application logic can be upgraded without affecting the data contract.

-• Cost – Because the data is separated from the rest of the code, there is no cost for migrating data when the application is upgraded.
+• Cost – Because the data are separated from the rest of the code, there is no cost for migrating data when the application is upgraded.

 • Generality – If the data can be cleanly separated and generalised, there would be an additional benefit: the generic data contract can be used by all related logic smart contracts.